+- Shut down and close your computer.

-Before proceeding, close your computer and lay it on a soft surface top-side down.
+Lay it on a soft surface top-side down.

 - Remove the following ten screws:

 - Two 8 mm 5-point Pentalobe screws

 - Eight 2.5 mm 5-point Pentalobe screws

-The special screwdriver needed to remove the eight 5-point Pentalobe screws can be found [here](#).
+- The special screwdriver needed to remove the 5-point Pentalobe screws can be found [here](#).